-The table on the next page shows how much of the cost of undergraduate instruction per FTE is paid by student operating fees (tuition) and how much is paid from state appropriations to institutions.
+The table below shows how much of the cost of undergraduate instruction per FTE is paid by student operating fees (tuition) and how much is paid from state appropriations to institutions.
+The total cost of instruction for undergraduate courses is less at the community and technical colleges compared to four-year institutions.
+However, most community and technical colleges do not offer upper-division (junior and senior) courses - which usually have a somewhat higher cost.